DerBrunoIR/EbayStatistics/README.md

 > [!Warning]
-> Since Ebay uses SSR market data is contained in HTML.
-Changes made to the HTML structure could break data extraction.
+> Changes made to the HTML structure can break data extraction.

+> [!Warning]
+> Data extraction is currently broken.

 # EbayStatistics